Lorti/manu.ninja/src/pages/2018-10-29-gatsby-and-buttercms/index.md

 }
 ```

-After a change to the configuration you might have to restart the hot-reloading server (`gatsby develop`), before you can test the GraphQL fields and types the plugin is providing.
+After this change, you might have to restart the hot-reloading server (`gatsby develop`) before you can test the GraphQL fields and types the plugin is providing.

 Head to GraphiQL, the in-browser IDE for exploring GraphQL, at <http://localhost:8000/___graphql> and explore the `butterPost` and `allButterPost` fields.